mewity1816/archangel-linux/README.md

-# YADBD
+# YADBD (Yet Another Debian Based Distro)
-Yet Another Debian Based Distro
+An up-and-coming Debian-based Linux distro, for beginners by beginners (well... only two beginners).